DV

 Strategy & risk

-JEPI tracks SPX with a covered call approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) using an index strategy.
-Beta is 0.48 for JEPI and 0.73 for VYM, indicating JEPI is less volatile relative to the market.
+JEPI tracks SPX with a covered call approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+Beta is 0.45 for JEPI and 0.7 for VYM, indicating JEPI is less volatile relative to the market.

 Fund details